 Ann Ferrar / Author / Contact

-Bessie Stringfield was a hidden figure who rode motorcycles around America in the pre-Civil Rights, pre-feminist decades.
+Bessie was a hidden figure who rode motorcycles around America in the pre-Civil Rights, pre-feminist decades of the early to mid-20th century.
 Ferrar's African American Queen of the Road biography has never-before-published stories of Bessie's private life.
-Ferrar's exclusive tapes of Bessie—the only sound recordings of Bessie Stringfield in existence—are the bedrock of the new biography.

 In 1990, at the start of her research and writing the first edition of Hear Me Roar, the author met Bessie Stringfield.
 In addition to Bessie, Ferrar met and interviewed more than 100 women, rode tens of thousands of miles around America on her own motorcycle, and was a participant-observer in scores of biker rallies and other events.
 Ferrar's archival research, along with interviews of descendants of early 20th-century riders, yielded the first chronicle of these forgotten pioneers of the American road.